Chart Color Schemes

 Infrastructure

-Huntingdale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Huntingdale has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly influence an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 0 projects that are expected to impact the area.
-Notable projects include Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Suburban Rail Loop East, Monash Medical Centre Tower Expansion Project, and Gateway on Monash Hotel.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 0 projects that may impact this area.
+Key projects include Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades), Suburban Rail Loop East, Monash Medical Centre Tower Expansion Project, and Gateway on Monash Hotel.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.